williamsjasonj/minitwit/README.md

     http://${MINITWIT_IP}:${SERVER_PORT}/
     ```

-1. (Optinal) Sign up as a new user
+1. (Optional) Sign up as a new user

     If your e-mail address has an associated Gravatar image, this will be used as your profile image.